How to Incorporate a Business

 6. Write your Corporate Bylaws

 Corporate bylaws are the rules and regulations that govern a corporation.
-These are usually formulated by the board of directors and they include details such as shares, voting rights, time and frequency of shareholder and board meetings.
-These bylaws tend to contain more in-depth details than the articles of the corporation.
+The board of directors usually formulates these, including details such as shares, voting rights, time and frequency of shareholder and board meetings.
+These bylaws tend to contain more in-depth information than the corporation’s articles.

 7. Create a Corporate Records Book

-As the name suggests, this is where you keep all the documents pertaining to the operations of your corporation.
-The records are such as:
+As the name suggests, this is where you keep all the documents about the operations of your corporation.
+The records are as: